gbraad-dotfiles/ansible-role-dotfiles-apps/README.md

 Ansible Galaxy role: `gbraad.dotfiles-apps`
 ===========================================

-Runs apps from my dotfiles to install applications.
+Runs `app` from my dotfiles to install applications according to the [application defintions](https://github.com/gbraad-dotfiles/applications).
+These are Actionfiles specifically to handle application related tasks, like installation, service install, desktop export, etc.

 ## Usage